drivechain-project/drivechain.info/peer-review/peer-review-new.md

 Visit the [old peer review page](http://www.drivechain.info/peer-review/index.html).

-## What the major remaining critiques of Drivechain?
+## What are the major remaining critiques of Drivechain?

 Most critiques have been asked-and-answered.
 And the overwhelming majority of people are excited about the potential.
 But two major critiques persist.